hyliush/bert-classification/README.md

 ## The three part: N-grams for calculate News crossentropy as a proxy of market unusualness
 the part is sorting out···
+more details about n-gram model can been seen [svecon](https://github.com/svecon/NLP-language-modelling).

 ## The four part: DMA-HAR-CJ-Sent for volatility modeling
 The scripts for dynamic model average method  and continuous, jump component of volatility are written by R.